BackpackGearTest

 REMARKS

-This concludes my Initial Report.
-Please check back in July 2008 for my Field Report.
+This concludes my Test Series.
 Thank you to Timex and BackpackGearTest.org for providing me with the opportunity to test the Expedition E-Tide Temp Compass watch.

 Read more reviews of Timex gear